How to Create a Blazor WebAssembly Application with Prerendering

 Create a class file

-.using System; using System.Linq; using System.Threading.Tasks; using BlazorWebAssemblyHosted.Shared; namespace BlazorWebAssemblyHosted.Server.Shared { public class WeatherForecastService : IWeatherForecastService { private static readonly string[] Summaries = new[] { "Freezing", "Bracing", "Chilly", "Cool", "Mild", "Warm", "Balmy", "Hot", "Sweltering", "Scorching" }; public async Task<WeatherForecast[]> GetForecastAsync() { var rng = new Random(); return Enumerable.Range(1, 5).Select(index => new WeatherForecast { Date = DateTime.Now.AddDays(index), TemperatureC = rng.Next(-20, 55), Summary = Summaries[rng.Next(Summaries.Length)] }).ToArray(); } } }
+IWeatherForecastServiceinterface.
+Move the data creation logic from the existing API to theGetForecastAsyncmethod.
+The existing controller is at~/Server/Controllers/WeatherForecastController.cs.using System; using System.Linq; using System.Threading.Tasks; using BlazorWebAssemblyHosted.Shared; namespace BlazorWebAssemblyHosted.Server.Shared { public class WeatherForecastService : IWeatherForecastService { private static readonly string[] Summaries = new[] { "Freezing", "Bracing", "Chilly", "Cool", "Mild", "Warm", "Balmy", "Hot", "Sweltering", "Scorching" }; public async Task<WeatherForecast[]> GetForecastAsync() { var rng = new Random(); return Enumerable.Range(1, 5).Select(index => new WeatherForecast { Date = DateTime.Now.AddDays(index), TemperatureC = rng.Next(-20, 55), Summary = Summaries[rng.Next(Summaries.Length)] }).ToArray(); } } } -

-Now, the API controller will have the below changes on
+Update the API controller in the

-file.using System.Threading.Tasks; using Microsoft.AspNetCore.Mvc; using System.Collections.Generic; using BlazorWebAssemblyHosted.Shared; namespace BlazorWebAssemblyHosted.Server.Controllers { [ApiController] [Route("[controller]")] public class WeatherForecastController : ControllerBase { private readonly IWeatherForecastService weatherForecastService; public WeatherForecastController(IWeatherForecastService weatherService) { weatherForecastService = weatherService; } [HttpGet] public async Task<IEnumerable<WeatherForecast>> Get() { return await weatherForecastService.GetForecastAsync(); } } }
+~/Server/Controllers/WeatherForecastController.csfile as follows.using System.Threading.Tasks; using Microsoft.AspNetCore.Mvc; using System.Collections.Generic; using BlazorWebAssemblyHosted.Shared; namespace BlazorWebAssemblyHosted.Server.Controllers { [ApiController] [Route("[controller]")] public class WeatherForecastController : ControllerBase { private readonly IWeatherForecastService weatherForecastService; public WeatherForecastController(IWeatherForecastService weatherService) { weatherForecastService = weatherService; } [HttpGet] public async Task<IEnumerable<WeatherForecast>> Get() { return await weatherForecastService.GetForecastAsync(); } } } -

-file..... using Syncfusion.Blazor; .... builder.Services.AddSyncfusionBlazor();
+~/Program.csfiles..... using Syncfusion.Blazor; .... builder.Services.AddSyncfusionBlazor(); -

 Now, change the DI injection from

-Run the application by pressing
+Run the application (for example, press